EduID-Mobile/Architecture-and-Requirements/eduid-service-extensions.md

 #### Service assertion

+This section is bassed on [OAuth2 Section 4.1.3 and Section 4.1.4](https://tools.ietf.org/html/rfc6749)

 In order to grant access for Federation Services to third party apps the edu-ID Mobile App MUST authorize itself to the individual Federation Service through the edu-ID Service.
 This process is called assertion and provides all information that enables the Federation service to accept the authorization.

 The edu-ID Mobile App must obtain a __service grant token__ from the token endpoint through a "access_code" request.